javerianadeem/KeywordDrivenFramework-OpenMRS/README.md

 3. Navigate to Tests.java inside src/test/java/com/qa/mrs/keyword/tests/Tests.java
 4. Run the file

-### Some advantages:

-- As it is maintained in Excel sheet no coding is exposed, the test scripts are easy to read and understand and non technical members can also write test cases.

-- As there is just one Execution Engine, it encourage extreme code re-usability.

-### Some disadvantages:

-- Confusing in terms of read the data, maintenance is high as compared to other frameworks and time taken to write test scripts is higher than usual

 There are many approaches to implement keyword driven framework but I have chosen this one.